SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Examples

 \subsection{Differentiable MCMC sampling with supernova data}

-Finally, we show that SymBoltz can output differentiable results for gradient-based Markov chain Monte Carlo (MCMC) samplers, like the No-U-Turn Sampler (NUTS).
-This state-of-the-art method uses likelihood gradients to move more intelligently in parameter space than the \enquote{blind} Metropolis-Hastings algorithm.
+Finally, SymBoltz can output differentiable results for gradient-based MCMC samplers, such as the No-U-Turn Sampler (NUTS).
+It uses gradients to sample parameter space more efficiently than the random walking Metropolis–Hastings algorithm.